MSc Clinical and Health Psychology / Course details

 Are you interested in better understanding the role of psychology in mental and physical difficulties, and how psychological therapies and approaches can improve the lives of people?

-The MSc in Clinical and Health Psychology provides a thorough grounding the in the research, theory and practice of clinical and health psychology.
+The MSc in Clinical and Health Psychology provides a thorough grounding in the research, theory and practice of clinical and health psychology.

 The course has been designed to help prepare you for a career in clinical or health psychology and can be taken on a full-time or part-time basis.